 Quebecers are known worldwide for the creativity and inventiveness that fuel their entrepreneurial spirit.
-That creativity knows no borders; it permeates every industry and everything Quebecers do.
+That creativity knows no borders; it permeates every industry and everything they do.
 It inspires their top talent and is a big part of the reason why so major international companies here prosper.

 A unique synergy between the arts, design, high tech and science has materialized in Québec.
 What’s more, businesses have forged solid partnerships with the province’s colleges and universities, fostering an outpouring of creative energy in the workplace and at school.

 Céline Dion, Robert Lepage, Jean-Marc Vallée, Xavier Dolan, Denis Villeneuve, Cirque du Soleil, Moment Factory and Arcade Fire, to name but a few, are internationally recognized Québec artists whose creations have travelled the globe.
 Montréal is known as a city for fashion and is one of UNESCO’s Cities of Design, whose ranks include Berlin, Shanghai and Buenos Aires.
 Québec is also where many well-known scientists, including Dr. Judes Poirier, Yoshua Bengio and Karim Zaghid, are conducting groundbreaking research in their fields.